Mrs. Iman's Class

 Complete the daily reading each night.
 (Due Daily) NO READING THURSDAY NIGHT

-Study for spelling test this Friday
+Study for spelling test this Friday.

-Study for vocab this Friday.
+Study for vocab test next Friday.

 Essential Question: